philrowan-mtb/azure-docs/articles/search/search-lucene-query-architecture.md

 All of these operations tend to erase differences between the text input provided by the user and the terms stored in the index.
 Such operations go beyond text processing and require in-depth knowledge of the language itself.
 To add this layer of linguistic awareness, Azure Search supports a long list of [language analyzers](https://docs.microsoft.com/rest/api/searchservice/language-support) from both Lucene and Microsoft.

 > [!Note]
 > Analysis requirements can range from minimal to elaborate depending on your scenario.
-You can control complexity of lexical analysis by the selecting one of the predefined analyzers or by creating your own [custom analyzer](https://docs.microsoft.com/rest/api/searchservice/Custom-analyzers-in-Azure-Search).
+You can control complexity of lexical analysis by selecting one of the predefined analyzers or by creating your own [custom analyzer](https://docs.microsoft.com/rest/api/searchservice/Custom-analyzers-in-Azure-Search).
 Analyzers are scoped to searchable fields and are specified as part of a field definition.
 This allows you to vary lexical analysis on a per-field basis.
 Unspecified, the *standard* Lucene analyzer is used.

 In our example, prior to analysis, the initial query tree has the term "Spacious," with an uppercase "S" and a comma that the query parser interprets as a part of the query term (a comma is not considered a query language operator).